Information Technology Services (ITS)

 Review the videoconferencing solutions for more information.

 Any meeting room with an internet connection can accommodate a standard hybrid meeting with a laptop or phone.
-If you have specific needs, your meeting is not standard, or you are interested in investing in more specialized equipment, review the AV guidelines for meeting rooms and the following list of recommendations:
+If you have specific needs, your meeting is not standard, or you are interested in investing in more specialized equipment, review the following list of recommendations for dedicated hybrid meeting rooms:

 • Internet connection (ideally a wired connection as opposed to relying on Wi-Fi)